KubaRurak/TorrentClient/README.md

 ## Installation

-### Using Docker
+1. Prerequisites

-1. Install Docker on your machine.
+You need to have the following installed on your local machine:

-2. Build the Docker image:
+* Java 17 or later
-   docker build -t torrentclient .
+* Maven

-3. Run a container based on the `torrentclient` image:
+2. Building

-docker run -p 8080:8080 -v C:\:/host torrentclient /host/<torrent-file-path> /host/<save-path>
+*Clone the repository to your local machine: git clone <repository-url>

-Replace `<torrent-file-path>` and `<save-path>` with the appropriate values for your application (assuming using c:/ drive).
+*Navigate to the project directory: cd TorrentClient

-### Using JAR file
+*Compile and package the application: mvn clean package

-1. Install JDK 17 on your machine.
+*Running

-2. Run the JAR file:
+You can run the application using the java command:

-java -jar TorrentClient-0.0.1-SNAPSHOT.jar <torrent-file-path> <save-path>
+java -jar target/TorrentClient-0.0.1-SNAPSHOT.jar <torrent-file-path> <save-path>

-Replace `<torrent-file-path>` and `<save-path>` with the appropriate values for your application.
+Replace <torrent-file-path> with the path to the torrent file you want to download and <save-path> with the directory where you want to save the downloaded file.

 ## How it Works